-If you're familiar with online banking and you find yourself making regular international transfers, you may already be familiar with the terms IBAN, SWIFT and BIC.
+If you're familiar with online banking and you find yourself making regular international money transfers, you may already be familiar with the terms International Bank Account Number (IBAN), SWIFT, BIC, and SEPA credit transfer.
 But, if you're not, these terms might seem confusing.
 Sometimes, even when you start to understand what they mean, you can often get them mixed up, given how similar they are.

-In this article, we'll look at what all these concepts mean and how Nebeus is breaking new ground with IBANs for people to access their money in new ways.
+In this article, we'll look at what all these concepts mean, including what the meaning of IBAN number is, what the IBAN system is, the relevance of IBAN in banking, and how Nebeus is breaking new ground with IBANs for people to access their money in new ways.

 What is an International Bank Account Number (IBAN)?

 An IBAN is a method for checking a banking account identification, detailing the country where it is from and the unique account number of the recipient of the money transfer.
-It provides a safety system that verifies account information before transferring money across foreign banks.
+It provides a safety system that verifies account information before cross border payments involving money transfer across foreign banks, including SEPA credit transfers.
 Each set of characters in an IBAN, which can contain up to 34 letters and digits, contains data about your account that is used to confirm it throughout the transaction.

-To exemplify, much like your IP address helps locate your computer anywhere in the world, an IBAN can help identify your bank account details wherever you are located.
+To exemplify, much like your IP address helps locate your computer anywhere in the world, the IBAN system can help identify your bank account details wherever you are located.

-IBAN stands for International Bank Account Number and helps banks locate your account internationally.
-IBAN codes are not as widespread as SWIFT codes, which are the norm outside of Europe.
+IBAN stands for International Bank Account Number and helps banks locate your account internationally for use in cross-border payments.
+The difference between IBAN and SWIFT codes is that IBAN codes are not as widespread as SWIFT codes, which are the norm outside of Europe.

-SWIFT stands for the Society for Worldwide Interbank Financial Telecommunications and provides all banks with a unique international code to be used in international transfers.
+SWIFT stands for the Society for Worldwide Interbank Financial Telecommunications and SWIFT codes provides all banks with a unique international code to be used in international payments and money transfers.
 A SWIFT code does not specify a particular account number, unlike IBAN codes, and can be made up of 8 to 11 alphanumeric characters.

-BIC stands for Bank Identifier Code and helps banks identify each other internationally.
-A BIC, as opposed to an IBAN, identifies your bank rather than you personally.
+BIC stands for Bank Identifier Code and helps banks identify each other internationally when it comes to international payments.
+A BIC, as opposed to an International Bank Account Number, identifies your bank rather than you personally.

-As you can see, all three are relatively similar, especially BIC and SWIFT codes, which makes it unnecessary sometimes to use all three when transferring money internationally.
+As you can see, all three are relatively similar, especially BIC and SWIFT codes, which makes it unnecessary sometimes to use all three when transferring money internationally or carrying out cross-border payments.

 What does an IBAN number look like?

 The first part of any IBAN is a two-letter country code, followed by a two-digit check code, then a four-letter or number bank identifier code.
-And then, like with any other banking system, there is a six-digit sort code followed by an eight-digit account number.
+And then, like with any other banking system, there is a six-digit sort code followed by an eight-digit account number, which is also known as a Basic Bank Account Number (BBAN).

 GB (country code) 10 (check digits) WXYZ (bank code) 123456 (sort code) 12345678 (account number)